-Testing and expert advice indicates the black mould discovered in February does not present a hazard at this time.
-However, the situation is expected to get worse during winter when it is damp and ventilation is reduced.
+Testing and expert advice indicated the black mould discovered in February did not present a hazard at the time, however, the situation was expected to get worse during winter when it is damp and the ventilation would be reduced.

-We need to carry out a detailed examination of the building to find out how bad the mould is and the extent of the water damage.
+A detailed examination of the building will be carried out to assess how bad the mould is and the extent of the water damage.
 This can only be done when the building is not open to the public, due to the potential for contamination when the mould is disturbed.

 The presence of asbestos also means no structural investigations or remedial work can be carried out while the building is in use.
-We want to stress that air quality testing for asbestos, carried out recently on books and with staff wearing sensors, has come back negative.
+We want to stress that air quality testing for asbestos, carried out prior to the move, on books and with staff wearing sensors, had come back negative.

 GORE LIBRARY FACT SHEET